 Perhaps one of the best studies on degeneration and regeneration was authored by Chris Cornforth from the Open University in the UK.
 This study is getting a little old now: the paper first appeared in Economic and Industrial Democracy in 1995, and the research was conducted way back in the mid-80s; nonetheless, in broad strokes, Cornforth’s research and analysis remains just as relevant today as it was when it was first published.
 Cornforth conducted in-depth case studies of four small to medium-sized worker cooperatives, examining how they balanced democracy and efficiency, and how they coped with growth.
 These four case studies are of particular interest to us here because they were relatively ‘young’ businesses in the mid-80s.
-They were all founded in the 70s as small, radically horizontal businesses governed by direct democracy.
+They were all launched in the 70s as small, radically horizontal cooperatives governed by direct democracy.
+Two were founded directly as cooperatives and the two others were converted to cooperatives a few years after being set up.
 By the mid-80s they had all grown and their worker-owners were experimenting with different democratic structures to better manage their larger, more-complex organizations.

 All four case studies are interesting on their own, and its worth reading the whole paper for Cornforth’s detailed analysis, but examining the data from the four case studies together, Cornforth draws a number of useful generalizations.
 First of all, Cornforth contends that, at least in the short term, degeneration does not appear to be inevitable.
 At the time of his research, three of the four cooperatives he studied were successfully negotiating their growth without compromising their democratic principles.
 Cornforth does however suggest that there may be an upper limit to the size of worker-cooperatives that can be efficiently managed by direct democracy (full consensus):